sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

      ![](images/firewall21.png "search gateway")

- 1. Once the deployment completes naviagate back to the Bastion VM tab and refresh the page where you have browsed for `https://www.nfl.com`.
-On Privacy error conenction page, click on **Advanced**.
+ 1. Once the deployment completes navigating back to the Bastion VM tab and refresh the page where you have browsed for `https://www.nfl.com`.
+On the Privacy error connection page, click on **Advanced**.

      ![](images1/Advanced.png)